Relintai/uml_generator/README.md

 - Remove method implementations.
 - Remove includes, macro implementations etc.
 - Use `class <name>` or `struct <name>` keyword to start a class.
-Like `class Object`
+Like: `class Object`
 - Use the `inherit` keyword to add an arrow below your current class.
 - By default the thing uses c++ style access modifiers. `public:`, `protected:`, `private:` is interpreted as expected.
-- If you use a class you start with everything being private, with srtucts you start with everything being public.
+- If you use a class you start with everything being private, with structs you start with everything being public.
-- Starting a line with -- Will add a HSeparator to a class
+- Starting a line with -- will add a HSeparator to a class
 - Lines starting with # are comments.
 - `;`s get removed automatically
 - Using keyword `new_column` and then adding a class will add that class next to the previously added classes like [here](project/examples/example_output/file_cache.umlg.png).